friedensreich/test/README.md

 # test

-This repo is for testing purposes only.
+This repo is for testing purposes only and needs some further improvement.